What is being proposed:

 If the Cancer Centre moves to Watford, the Cancer Centre would be adjacent to the Watford General Hospital, run separately, but benefiting from co-location of certain key clinical services.

 However, some patients would still struggle with access and travel times to Watford (patients from East and North Hertfordshire, South Bedfordshire and Frimley are most affected by long journey times for radiotherapy) so a second networked radiotherapy unit may be warranted.

 The second radiotherapy unit would need to be co-located on another acute hospital site - either the Lister Hospital in Stevenage or the Luton and Dunstable Hospital in Luton, depending on which offers greater benefit to patients in terms of improved access and safe care pathways.

-Any decision will involve working with both hospital trusts to consider if they have space to accommodate the unit, reviewing relative access considerations and undertaking patient engagement over the next two months (April and May).
+Any decision will involve working with both hospital trusts to consider if they have space to accommodate the unit, reviewing relative access considerations and undertaking patient engagement over the next two months (June / July).

 How to get involved